gillianyiwang/cs103a-cpa02/README.md

 # CPA02 - Taiwan Zip Code Searcher

 ## About
-Taiwan Zip Code Searcher is a Node.js website deployed on Heroku that provides visitors to search zip codes in Taiwan based on keywords with data stored in a cloud-based MongoDB database.
+Taiwan Zip Code Searcher is a Node.js website deployed on Heroku that provides visitors to search zip codes of Taiwan based on keywords with data stored in a cloud-based MongoDB database.

 Heroku Web Page: https://taiwan-zip-code-searcher.herokuapp.com